 Tree program impact by country

-One Acre Fund runs scaled tree programs across eight countries in Sub-Saharan Africa.
-Here we share the latest updates on each program from 2022.
+One Acre Fund runs scaled tree programs across nine countries in sub-Saharan Africa.
+Here we share the updates on each program from 2024.

 Explore the impact of our tree program in each country: